 a.
 This is a faithful saying: We know what it is like to have a worship song on our mind, one that expressing our heart.
 Here Paul quoted an early Christian hymn known among the Christians of his day.

 b.
 For if we died with Him, we shall also live with Him: The song begins with a promise of resurrection to those who have died with Jesus.

 i.
-The Bible speaks of dying with Jesus in two ways:
+The Bible speaks of dying with Jesus in at least two ways.

 · The first is common to all Christians, and is illustrated by baptism (Romans 6:3-5).
 Each of us can have a life-after-death experience with Jesus, seeing our old life ended with Jesus on the cross, and have our new life beginning with His being raised from the dead.